sap-labs-france/ev-server/readme.md

 The authentication is done via user login/password and the server will deliver a token that will expire after a certain period of time.

-Then there are no session or cookies send around and this will allow to scale easily.
+Then there are neither session nor cookies sent around and this will allow to scale easily.

 The token key is provided is the **config.json** file: